-Wesley Hall-Single and double rooms in Wesley Hall, one block from the School of Medicine, may be rented by graduate students and students in the professional schools.
+Wesley Hall-Single and double rooms in Wesley Hall, one block from the School of Medicine, normally may be rented by graduate students and students in the professional schools.
 Single rooms are available at \$105 and \$115 for the college year, and double rooms at \$90 and \$105 per person for the college year.
 (These figures do not include the ten dollar refundable deposit required of each individual to cover breakage in the dormitory.)
-Two-fifths of the total rent is payable at the beginning of each of the first two trimesters, and one-fifth at the beginning of the third trimester.
+Rent is payable at the beginning of each term.
 Residents of this building are furnished sheets, pillow cases and towels by the University, in addition to heat, lights, bath and janitor service.
 Students furnish their own blankets.
 Not more than one student may occupy a single room and not more than two students may occupy a double room.